-!
-Important Read text marked by the "Important" icon for information that will help you complete a procedure or avoid extra steps.
+Read information marked by the "Important" icon for information that will help you complete a procedure or avoid extra steps.

+Caution

-Caution Read text marked by the "CAUTION" icon for information you must know to avoid damaging the tape drive or losing data.
+Read the information marked by the "CAUTION" icon for information you must know to avoid damaging the tape drive or losing data.